 What is anthrax?

-Anthrax is a disease caused by a type of bacteria known as bacillus anthracis.
-These bacteria can survive for a long time as spores.
+Anthrax (also known as ‘wool-sorter’s disease’) is a serious infectious disease caused by a type of bacteria known as bacillus anthracis.
+It can survive for a long time as spores.

-Anthrax is very rare in Australia.
-There have only been 3 cases of the disease occurring in humans since 2001.
-However, it still occurs in grazing animals in many countries.
-In Australia, this mainly happens in the ‘anthrax belt’, which runs from western New South Wales into part of Victoria.
+Anthrax is very rare in Australia, with only been 3 cases occurring in humans since 2001.
+However, it still occurs in animals — mainly in the ‘anthrax belt’, which runs through western New South Wales into Victoria and southern Queensland.

 How is anthrax spread?

-Anthrax spores are in the soil in Australia and can stay there for many years.
-They may infect grazing animals, but it is very unlikely that humans can catch anthrax this way.
+Anthrax spores are found in the soil in Australia and can stay there for many years.
+They may infect animals that graze in the area.
+It is very unlikely for humans to catch anthrax from soil.

 There have also been rare cases overseas where people have sent anthrax spores through the mail.